-House of Terror is a museum dedicated to two periods of the history of Hungary: the German and further Soviet occupation.
-The atmosphere is quite dark, because both of the periods are considered to be the hardest times in Hungary.
-We haven’t been inside, yet even the facade of this museum is enough to put you in “terror”.
+House of Terror is a museum dedicated to two tragic periods of the history of Hungary: German and further Soviet occupation.
+The atmosphere is quite dark, because both of the periods are considered to be the hardest times of the country’s lifespan.
+We haven’t been inside, yet even the façade of this museum is enough to put you in “terror”.

 Heroes’ Square and Városliget Park

 Andrassy Avenue takes you right to the Heroes’ Square.
-Basically, it’s a war memorial with lots of space and a tall monument in the middle, called the Millenium Memorial.
+Basically, it’s a war memorial with lots of open space and a tall monument in the middle, called the Millennium Memorial.

-The Square is a part of Városliget Park, where you’ll find five main sights:
+The Square is a part of Városliget Park (or Budapest City Park), where you’ll find five main sights:

 You may visit the Courtyard of the Castle for free.
-The entrance to the Museum is free on March 15, August 20, October 23.
-Usually, the entrance costs 1600 HUF ($5.40 USD), and it includes the entrance to the tower.
-You may enter the tower separately without visiting the Museum—the entrance costs 400-600 HUF ($1.50–$2.00 USD).
+Museum entrance costs HUF 1600 ($4,50) (free on March 15, August 20, October 23), and it includes the entrance to the tower.
+You may enter the tower separately without visiting the Museum — the entrance costs HUF 400-600 ($1,10–$1,70).
 The Museum is closed on Mondays.

-- Széchenyi Medicinal Bath.
+- Széchenyi Medicinal Baths.
 In other words, this place is a spa resort with outdoor thermal water pools.
-There are few baths in Budapest but Széchenyi is the most popular.
+There are few thermal baths in Budapest but Széchenyi is the most popular.
 There are several outdoor pools with different water temperatures.
 Széchenyi contains 10 saunas and steamrooms and even has the Russian Banya.
 Apart from the public sections, you can visit the separate sections for men and women.
-If you haven’t visited public baths before, I recommend you to google some info, because it’s not to everyone’s taste.
-The price for Széchenyi is 5900 HUF ($20.00 USD) for a public changing room with a locket, and 6400 HUF ($21.70 USD) for a private changing room.
+If you haven’t visited public baths before, we recommend you to google some info, because it’s not everybody’s cup of tea.
+The price for Széchenyi is HUF 9400 ($26,10) for a public changing room with a locker, and HUF 10400 ($29) for a private changing room.
 Bring your own towel and flip-flops, it’s way cheaper than having to buy them inside.

 On the opposite side of the Central Market Hall—across Liberty Bridge—stands Gellert Hill overlooking the Danube in Budapest.
-There you won’t find any historical buildings, only walking paths which will lead you to the top of the hill—the Citadella fortification (temporarily closed for some renovation work, due to reopen some time in 2023).
+Here you won’t find any historical buildings, only walking paths which will lead you to the top of the hill—the Citadella fortification (temporarily closed for some renovation work, due to reopen some time in 2023).

-At the foot of the hill, you’ll see the Gellert Hotel and Gellert Baths.
-This place might seem familiar to you, if you watched “The Grand Budapest Hotel” movie.
+At the foot of the hill, you’ll see the Gellért Hotel and Gellért Baths.
+The hotel might seem familiar to you, if you watched “The Grand Budapest Hotel” movie.
 They say that Wes Anderson was hugely inspired by the overall look of the Gellért Hotel, and who can blame him — it’s pure architectural masterpiece!
 The Baths will grab your attention as well: apart from the regular thermal baths, there is an outdoor bath with the waves!

 - The Liberty Statue that commemorates victory of the Soviet Army in WWII

-- The Garden of Philosophy—it’s a cluster of statues of famous philosophers.
+- The Garden of Philosophy — a cluster of statues of famous philosophers.
 In the inner circle, you’ll find five founders of the world’s major religions: Abraham, Jesus, Buddha, Laozi, and Akhenaten.

-While definitely a place that bears much significance to the country’s narrative, we can’t say this is a must-visit sight in Budapest.
+While definitely a place that bears much significance to the country’s narrative, we can’t say that Gellért Hill is a must-visit sight in Budapest.
 If you have only one day, you better choose the Castle Hill.

-By the end of the day, it’s a good idea to walk towards Váci Street—it’s a walking street which reminds me Istiklal in Istanbul or Arbat in Moscow.
+By the end of the day, it’s a good idea to walk towards Váci Street—it’s a walking street which reminds us of Istiklal Street in Istanbul or Arbat in Moscow.
 You’ll easily recognize it by the crowds flowing in either direction at any time of the day and packed restaurant terraces.

 It’s a heart of the city and paradise for shopping lovers.
 Sometimes, you can be lucky and buy something on sale, otherwise this area is a bit pricey.
 It’s better to buy magnets on the streets next to Váci.

-While you’re there, look around: there is a lot of ornately decorated store windows (some of the stores have the vibe of Ollivanders Wand Shop from Harry Potter); as well as some touches of modernity: there’s plenty of street art on the buildings and it looks very stylish.
+While you’re here, look around: there is a lot of ornately decorated store windows (some of the stores have the vibe of Ollivanders Wand Shop from Harry Potter); as well as some touches of modernity: there’s plenty of street art on the buildings and it looks very stylish.

 Museums of Budapest

 There are plenty of museums in Budapest.
-I could recall at least fifteen of different types.
+We can easily recall at least fifteen of different types.

 Here are some of the most popular ones:

-- Hungarian National Gallery—it is probably the main museum in Hungary.
+- Hungarian National Gallery — it is probably the main museum in Hungary.
 Not only because it’s located in Buda Castle, but also because it includes the best works of Hungarian talents.
-Painting and sculptures of XIV-XX centuries is a must-see for fine art lovers.
-Tickets cost 3200 HUF ($10.50 USD).
-The museum is free for visitors on March 15, August 20, October 23.
+Painting and sculptures of XIV-XX centuries are a must-see for fine art lovers.
+Tickets cost HUF 3800 ($10,50).
+The museum is free for visitors on Hungarian National Holidays (on March 15, August 20, October 23).

-- Hospital in the Rock—is a very interesting place.
+- Hospital in the Rock — a very interesting place.
 It used to be a real hospital, which provided emergency care for injured civilians during WWII, and later it turned into a nuclear bunker.
 The museum shows the terror and life of those days.
-Tickets cost 4000 HUF ($13 USD).
+Tickets cost $25,67 per person.
 The tour is conducted in a group of 10.
 Children under 6 are not allowed in the museum.

-- Hungarian National Museum—includes everything that can tell you about the history of Hungary from the very beginning until our days.
-The cost is 2600 HUF ($8.50 USD).
+- Hungarian National Museum — includes everything that can tell you about the history of Hungary from the very beginning until our days.
+The cost is HUF 2900 ($8).
 The museum is free for visitors on March 15, August 20, October 23.

-- Museum of Fine Arts—this place is also full of paintings and sculptures, but unlike National Gallery, this museum has artwork of foreign artists.
+- Museum of Fine Arts — this place is also full of paintings and sculptures, but unlike National Gallery, this museum has artworks of foreign artists.
 Out of the extremely diverse collection of the Museum’s permanent exhibitions, we feel like highlighting the one we think would be enjoyable to visit for a traveler of every age: the Egyptian exhibit.
-While the adults learn about ancient Egyptian ways of living, the children can marvel at the very real (or not?) mummy.
+While the adults learn about ancient Egyptian ways of living, the children can marvel at the very real (or not, who knows) mummy.
 But the best reviews are given to the temporary exhibitions, even though they are not included in the price of the main ticket.
-The entrance costs 3200 HUF ($10.50 USD).
-The entrance to the temporary exhibitions varies from 3400 HUF ($11.10 USD) up to 4000 HUF ($13 USD).
+The ticket for a permanent exhibit costs HUF 4200 ($11,60).
+The entrance to the temporary exhibitions varies from HUF 4200 ($11,60) up to HUF 4400 ($12,10).

 Cafes and Restaurants in Budapest: where to eat?